-I will look after your son the same way I'd expect my son to be looked after and that is with a lot of care and good communication."
+I will look after your son the same way I'd expect my sons to be cared for - with respect, honesty, compassion and understanding.

 TIHOI | A JOURNEY OF SELF DISCOVERY

 "Tihoi taught me a lot about myself and what I am capable of.
 If I could, I would definitely do it again.